-Students are expected to perform honestly on any assigned schoolwork or tests.
+Students are expected to perform honestly on any assigned schoolwork or tests (traditional face-to-face or virtual learning).
 The following actions are prohibited:

 - Cheating on a test or assigned work by giving, receiving, offering, and/or soliciting information. - Plagiarizing by copying the language, structure, idea, and/or thoughts of another. - Falsifying statements on any assigned schoolwork, tests, or other school documents.